 The Tournament of Roses has come a long way since its early days.
 The Rose Parade’s elaborate floats now feature high-tech computerized animation and exotic natural materials from around the world.
 Although a few floats are still built exclusively by volunteers from their sponsoring communities, most are built by professional float building companies and take nearly a year to construct.
 The year-long effort pays off on New Year’s morning, when millions of viewers around the world enjoy the Rose Parade.

 In 1983, the Association created the Tournament of Roses Foundation, a non-profit corporation, to receive contributions from members, friends, supporters and the general public.
 The Foundation makes annual grants to non-profit organizations in Pasadena area communities by funding sports and recreation, visual and performing arts, and volunteer motivation and leadership development projects and programs.
 These broad categories allow the Foundation to contribute to the civic, cultural and educational advancement of Pasadena area communities.
-To date, the Tournament of Roses Foundation has granted over 2 million dollars for diverse projects and programs to over 130 organizations.
+To date, the Tournament of Roses Foundation has granted over $2.4 million for diverse projects and programs to more than 150 organizations.

 Rose Bowl Game

 The first Tournament of Roses football game, which was the first post-season football game in the nation, was staged at Tournament Park on January 1, 1902.
 The game matched the West Coast’s Stanford against Midwestern Michigan.
 (The teams would later become members of today’s Pac-12 and Big Ten conferences, respectively.)
 Michigan routed Stanford, 49-0, prompting the football contest to be replaced with Roman-style chariot races inspired by the literary classic Ben-Hur.
 Football was permanently reinstated as part of the Tournament’s traditions in 1916.